 "[We] see the foundation as the touchstone that holds the family together.
-It's a collective effort."2 compound as the family grows; we might not necessarily even know our second and third cousins.
+It's a collective effort."2

 But it isn't always easy - some families have too few family members interested in the foundation, others have too many, and family members usually have varying degrees of interest, differing world views, and probably the occasional squabble.
 And these challenges